When to Return to Running After a Big Race

 How Much Time Should I Take off After a Race?

-The general rule of thumb is for each mile you race, allow one day of recovery before gently returning to running.
-If you weren’t racing your event, taking fewer recovery days is fine.
+The general rule of thumb is simple: for every mile you raced, allow one day of recovery before gently returning to running.
+This means giving your body time to repair muscle fibres, replenish energy stores, and recover from the physical stress of racing.

 How Intense Should my Running Training be When I Return?